towolf/towolf.github.com/docs/PsychOpenGL/MOGL/core/InitializeMatlabOpenGL.markdown

 special properties of the created OpenGL context.
 You can add the following values to setup such a special configuration:

-   \+ 2  == Enable and attach an OpenGL accumulation buffer, with requested 16 bits resolution per color component, i.e., R16G16B16A16.
+   + 2  == Enable and attach an OpenGL accumulation buffer, with requested 16 bits resolution per color component, i.e., R16G16B16A16.
    The system may decide to allocate an accumulation buffer with more or less than the preferred 16 bpc, or it may decide not to allocate an accumulation buffer at all.
-On most graphics cards the accumulation buffer is implemented in software \- using it may drastically reduce graphics performance down to redraw rates of only a few frames per second\!
-There are better methods based on clever use of alpha blending and floating point resolution offscreen windows on modern graphics cards, or by direct low\-level use of framebuffer objects.
+On most graphics cards the accumulation buffer is implemented in software - using it may drastically reduce graphics performance down to redraw rates of only a few frames per second\!
+There are better methods based on clever use of alpha blending and floating point resolution offscreen windows on modern graphics cards, or by direct low-level use of framebuffer objects.

-   \-\> This flag is needed to make the glAccum\(\) command work.
+   -\> This flag is needed to make the glAccum\(\) command work.